-The competitive ratio of our algorithm holds against a semi-oblivious adversary - the adversary is allowed to look at the multicast tree generated by the online algorithm but only after all the requests for that multicast group have been processed.
+We would like to point out that this competitive ratio holds against a semi-oblivious adversary - the adversary is allowed to look at the multicast tree generated by the online algorithm but only after all the requests for that multicast group have been processed.
 The next obvious question to ask is whether any algorithm can work well against a more powerful adversary.
-We answer this question in the negative in this section.
+We answer this question in the negative in Section 8.2